umccr/orcabus/lib/workload/stateless/stacks/metadata-manager/README.md

 | assay                | `Library`    | assay              |
 | project_name         | `Project`    | project_id         |
 | project_owner        | `Contact`    | contact_id         |

+All asterisked (*) header are required fields to process a record.

 The CSV file should be in a presigned URL format, where the loader will read and insert to the database.
 To trigger the loader please look at `./deploy/README.md` for more info.